How to Grow Mint

 How to Plant Mint

 - Where: Mint performs its best in full sun, as long as the soil is kept moist, but it also thrives in partial shade.
-Mint is considered an invasive plant, since it sends out “runners” and spreads vigorously.
+Mint is considered an invasive plant, because it sends out “runners” and spreads vigorously.
 Don’t let that fact deter you from enjoying fresh mint in your garden.
 Opt to grow mint in containers or, if you want to plant mint in the ground, submerge it in a large container and leave about two inches of the rim exposed above the soil to prevent spreading.

 - When: Plant mint cuttings preferably in the spring.
 Mint is sturdy and resilient, however, and I have had success planting it in the warmer summer months, as long as I have provided ample water.
 Don’t waste your time starting mint from seed.
 Ask a friend, who grows mint, for a root cutting and plant it directly into the soil.
 Another option is to simply root a sprig of mint.
 If you score delicious mint at the farmers’ market, just place a sprig in a glass of water, set it in a sunny window, and wait for roots to emerge within a few days.